Jack-Herron/STM32-Skipper/Arduino/README.md

 11. Select upload method

-    1. to use SWD port via stlink, go to Tools > Upload Method > "STM32CubeProgrammer(SWD)"
+    1. to use SWD port via stlink, go to Tools > Upload Method > "STM32CubeProgrammer(SWD)" (note, for this method, you do not need to select the port)

-    2. to use micro usb port, go to Tools > Upload Method > "STM32CubeProgrammer(DFU)" for this you must switch the boot switch to boot mode(LED OFF) prior to upload.
+    2. to use micro usb port, go to Tools > Upload Method > click "STM32CubeProgrammer(DFU)", then select the port.
+For this you must switch the boot switch to boot mode(LED ON), and press reset prior to upload.

+    3. to ustilze the serial port, click USB support (if available) > CDC) (note, requires micro USB to be connected)

 12. write your code and click "upload"
-    (note, for me the tools > port tab does not show any ports, try uploading with no port selected)

 ---